We have liftoff!

 Power Distribution Board

 The frame of your quadcopter probably will have a power distribution board of its own with solder points.
-However, I used a separate power distribution board with the B1-type connectors for the ESCs and the battery.
+However, I used a separate power distribution board with the T-type connectors for the ESCs and the battery.
+It also has ports for the BECs and corresponding signal wires with a single 5V DC output.

 This went right under the base of the quadcopter.
 It's a bit of tight fit to get all the ESC wires under the base.
 Again, use zip-ties to secure it to the base.